MikeData/migration1/README.md

 # migration1
 first go at migration.

-The files you want are the combinedyears files.
-The archived file just contains unjoined stages I may need later.
+The files you want are the combinedyears files, there are 3 of them in loadfiles.zip (See below for why there are 3 files).

+If we have issues, there is a archive of all the individual single-year CSVs at the below link you can try. https://www.dropbox.com/s/jdzcece3lfwk69y/stageData.zip?dl=0

 ### Age Groups